Quit123/PinPoint3D/README.md

 ## Installation 🔨

-Foe training and evaluation, please follow the [installation.md](https://github.com/Quit123/PinPoint3D/blob/main/installation.md) to set up the environments.
+For training and evaluation, please follow the [installation.md](https://github.com/Quit123/PinPoint3D/blob/main/installation.md) to set up the environments.

 ## Interactive Tool 🎮

-Please follow [interSeg3D-Studio
+Please visit [interSeg3D-Studio
-](https://github.com/SpatialtemporalAI/interSeg3D-Studio/tree/pinpoint3d) to play with the interactive tool yourself.
-It is a professional annotation platform which designed for PinPoint3D Model.
+](https://github.com/SpatialtemporalAI/interSeg3D-Studio/tree/pinpoint3d) to experience the interactive annotation tool.
+It is a professional annotation platform designed specifically for the PinPoint3D model.

 <p align="center">
 <img src="./assets/demo.gif" width="75%" />
 </p>

 ## Training 🚀

-We design a new integrated dataset, [PartScan(link gap)](https://drive.google.com/file/d/1Rg2JDjh8iFGKwzP0UMLBCkce7bCvO5-D/view?usp=sharing), by integrating PartNet and ScanNet, and leveraging [PartField](https://github.com/nv-tlabs/PartField) to obtain part-level masks from object point clouds in ScanNet, thereby enhancing the generalization capability of PinPoint3D.
+We design a new integrated dataset, PartScan, by integrating PartNet and ScanNet, and leveraging [PartField](https://github.com/nv-tlabs/PartField) to obtain part-level masks from object point clouds in ScanNet, thereby enhancing the generalization capability of PinPoint3D.
+You can download PartScan from [here(link gap)](https://drive.google.com/file/d/1Rg2JDjh8iFGKwzP0UMLBCkce7bCvO5-D/view?usp=sharing).

 The command for training PinPoint3D with iterative training on PartScan is as follows: